augustolima/nltk/nltk/semparse/README.md

+#NLTK Semantic Parser
+Parses English sentences into Neo-Davidsonian logical forms using a CCG parse.

 ##Setup
 The semantic parser requires data files to be built before it can run.
 This section details how to build them.
 For the